Sleep Apnea 101: Definitions

 Humidification is therefore a critical part of CPAP Therapy.

-An integrated humidifier is used with a specific CPAP and fits directly onto the machine.
-This eliminates the need for a second hose, and with most heated humidifiers the need for a second power cord.
+- An integrated humidifier is used with a specific CPAP and fits directly onto the machine.
+For most heated humidifiers, this design eliminates the need for a second hose as well as a second power cord.

-The advantages of an integrated humidifier are that it works very closely with the CPAP machine and is a compact unit that uses fewer parts.
+An advantage of an integrated humidifier is that it works very closely with the CPAP machine to deliver humidification.
+Also, an integrated humidifier is a compact unit that uses fewer parts to provide moisture to the user.

-A disadvantage is that if it is being used as a passover humidifier it will produce less moisture because the surface area is typically smaller.
-An integrated humidifier will function only with the CPAP for which it was designed.
+A disadvantage of the integrated humidifier is the user will receive less moisture when it is used with a passover humidifier.
+The smaller surface area effects the amount of moisture produced.
+Also, a integrated humidifier will only function with the CPAP for which it was designed.

 You can see if your machine has an integrated humidifier option by reviewing our Compare Charts.